 - Comments — list comments by status or post

-- Navigation — list menus, get menu items, add pages to menus with dry-run support, create arbitrary menu items (URL or page), delete menu items, edit menu item details
+- Navigation — full menu item CRUD: list menus, get items, add pages with dry-run preview, create arbitrary URL or page items, edit, delete, reorder

-- Taxonomy — list, create, update, and delete categories and tags, assign terms to posts
+- Taxonomy — full term CRUD: list, create, update, delete categories and tags, assign terms to posts, bulk-replace post taxonomies

-- Page builders — detect active page builder (Elementor, WPBakery, Divi, Gutenberg, Classic), read Elementor JSON data, update Elementor content with cache clearing and dry-run support
+- Page builders — detect active builder (Elementor, WPBakery, Divi, Gutenberg, Classic), document-level Elementor read/write, plus widget-grained editing with optimistic concurrency (

 - Sitemap analysis — full URL hierarchy with WordPress post IDs per node